Get 80% off your plan for your first 3 months*

 Steps for taking an owner's draw

-Here's how to take a draw from your business:
+Follow these steps to take an owner's draw from your business:

-2. Transfer the money from your business bank account to your personal bank account.
+3. Transfer the draw amount from your business bank account to your personal bank account.
+Keep business and personal accounts separate.

 Steps for paying yourself a salary